André Horta

-André Filipe Luz Horta (born 7 November 1996) is a Portuguese professional footballer who plays as a midfielder for club Almería, on loan from Primeira Liga club Braga.
+André Filipe Luz Horta (born 7 November 1996) is a Portuguese professional footballer who plays as a midfielder for Saudi First Division League club Al-Ula.

-He made over 200 Primeira Liga appearances for Vitória de Setúbal, Benfica and Braga, winning a league and cup double with the second of those teams in 2017 as well as the Taça de Portugal and Taça da Liga with the third.
+He made 202 Primeira Liga appearances for Vitória de Setúbal, Benfica and Braga, winning a league and cup double with the second of those teams in 2017 as well as the Taça de Portugal and Taça da Liga with the third.
 He also played for a year at Los Angeles FC in Major League Soccer.

 Club career

 Vitória Setúbal

 Born in Almada, Setúbal District, Horta spent eight years in Benfica's youth system, joining local Vitória at the age of 15.
 In late 2014, whilst still a junior, he was promoted to the first team by manager Domingos Paciência.

 Horta made his first-team and Primeira Liga debut on 12 December 2014, playing the second 45 minutes of a 0–1 home loss against Boavista.
 He finished his first full season with 32 games – 21 starts – and two goals, helping his team narrowly avoid relegation; his goals contributed to wins at Belenenses and Tondela in December 2015.